-Cottage Grove is offering rebates to residents for purchasing water saving toilets and clothes washers.
-As part of the City’s water conservation program, we are offering rebates up to $80 for toilets and up to $200 for clothes washer.
+The City of Cottage Grove is offering rebates to residents for purchasing water saving toilets, dishwashers, and washing machines.
+As part of the city’s water conservation program, grants of up to $100 for toilets, $200 for dishwashers and $300 for washing machines will be offered.

 Cottage Grove supplies water to its residents, businesses, schools, churches, and non-profits by pumping groundwater out of aquifers.
 On average, the daily volume of water used in Cottage Grove is approximately 3.4 million gallons – about 75 gallons per person every day.

-City water infrastructure – pumps, water treatment plants, watermains – is built and maintained for the day of maximum demand.
+City water infrastructure – including pumps, water treatment plants and watermains – is built and maintained for the day of maximum demand.

-The City wants to keep the maximum day water demand as low as possible.
-As the maximum demand rises, the City must expand its water capacity by adding pumps, installing larger water main, and expanding water treatment facilities.
-Encouraging municipal water users to install more efficient appliances and toilets therefore keeps the demand low.
-The City has a separate program in the spring to sell water saving lawn irrigation controllers at below-market cost.
+The city wants to keep the maximum day water demand as low as possible.
+As the maximum demand rises, the city must expand its water capacity by adding pumps, installing larger water main, and expanding water treatment facilities.
+Encouraging municipal water users to install more efficient appliances and toilets helps keep the demand lower.
+The city also has a program in the spring to provide water-saving lawn irrigation controllers at below-market cost.

 A grant from the Metropolitan Council Environmental Services, through funding from the Clean Water, Land and Legacy Amendment, makes this rebate program possible.
-This program will run until June of 2022 or until funds run out.
+This program will run through June of 2024 or until funds are exhausted.